coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/math/fast-inv-square.md

 ---
 ## Problem

-You would like to calculate a the inverse square root[5] of a number quickly.
+You would like to calculate a the inverse square root of a number [quickly][5].

 ## Solution
-Appearing in the Quake III Arena source code[1], this strange algorithm uses integer operations along with a 'magic number' to calculate floating point approximation values of inverse square roots.
+Appearing in the Quake III Arena [source code][1], this strange algorithm uses integer operations along with a 'magic number' to calculate floating point approximation values of inverse square roots.

-In this CoffeeScript variant I supply the original classic, and newer optimal 32 bit magic numbers found by Chris Lomont[2].
+In this CoffeeScript variant I supply the original classic, and newer optimal 32 bit magic numbers found by [Chris Lomont][2].
 Also supplied is the 64-bit sized magic number.

 Another feature included is the ability to alter the level of precision.
-This is done by controling the number of iterations for performing Newton's method[3].
+This is done by controling the number of iterations for performing [Newton's method][3].

 Depending on the machine and level of percision this algorithm may still provide performance increases over the classic.